ppy/osu-wiki/news/2019-12-04-project-loved-week-of-december-1st.md

 180 BPM, 3:44 | 8.07★
 *description written by [Ulqui](https://osu.ppy.sh/users/1263669)*

-This week we bring you Education, mapped by [\_Chichinya\_].
-A single diff map that got attention due to the amount of work it has on hitsounds.
-In this map you will see a lot of different sounds carefully placed and mapped, making the playing experience even more rich including interesting and different patterns that make the map not easy to clear, so we expect to see impressive scores from all kinds of experienced players, enjoy hitsound mapping!
+This week we bring you *Education*, mapped by [\_Chichinya\_].
+It's a single-diff map that got attention due to the amount of work it has on hitsounds.
+In this map you'll see a lot of different sounds carefully placed and mapped, making the playing experience even more rich, including interesting and different patterns that make the map difficulty and unique.
+We expect to see impressive scores from all kinds of experienced players; enjoy this hitsound mapping!

 ## <a id="catch"></a>osu!catch